nikhil5731/Airlines-Data-Analysis/README.md

 - Formulated a pricing strategy based on market conditions and customer preferences.
 - Proposed enhancements to improve the overall customer experience.

-## Usage

-To reproduce the analysis and explore the insights:

-1. Clone this repository: `git clone https://github.com/Ashutosh-Ojha/Airlines-Data-Analysis-using-Python-SQL`
-2. Navigate to the project directory: `cd airline-profitability-analysis`
-3. Open the Jupyter Notebook: `jupyter notebook`
-4. Run the notebook cells to execute the analysis.

 ## Dataset